 Less common types of colorectal cancer include :

 - A subtype of colorectal adenocarcinoma (about 15 percent) are known as mucinous adenocarcinoma.
 Under the microscope, about 50 percent of the tumors are made up of mucus.
-Mucinous adenocarcinomas may be more common in people with Lynch syndrome.
+Mucinous adenocarcinomas may be more common in people with .

 - Gastrointestinal stromal tumors (GISTs) are a rare type of colorectal cancer that forms in the cells that line the gastrointestinal tract.
 Most GISTs form in the stomach, but they can also be found in the rectum, small intestine or colon.

-The following resources provide support for people with colorectal cancer:
+The following organizations offer peer support services for people with or at high risk for colorectal cancer: